zulip/zulip/templates/zerver/help/stream-permissions.md

 # Stream privacy settings

+Streams are similar to chatrooms, IRC channels, or email lists in that they determine who receives a message.
 There are three types of streams in Zulip.

 * **Public**: Anyone can join, and anyone can view the complete message history without joining.